x3419/TriageAllTheThings/Project Proposal.md

 - Have you ever used Kali Linux? (random, but seems relevant)
     - Yes!
 I grew up messing around with Backtrack Linux (which eventually turned into Kali).
 I had no idea what I was doing but slowly became less of a script kiddie the more I messed around.
 - What will using your tool look like?
 GUI?
 Unified command line interface?
     - This tool will be a unified command line interface.
 This is done because in an IR scenario, it's important to have a mechanism by which the user can quickly use the tool in an explicit manner.
-Furthermore, it want to allow the possibility for future developers to add to this project and implement it within other tools.
+Furthermore, I want to allow the possibility for future developers to add to this project and implement it within other tools.